The Bridge on the River Kwai, Thailand

 Quite often they even turned up with their wives and children, not realising how inhumane and awful the conditions would be.

 Walking along a stretch of the railway near the bridge, it’s hard to understand how so many people lost their lives.
 It’s a sunny summer day in Thailand and the track looks fairly straightforward.

-But for these workers and prisoners, they faced cruel and incessant treatment from the Japanese guards, they had very little food and were badly malnourished, and when the monsoon season swept in, it brought with it all sorts of revolting tropical diseases that infected almost everyone.
+But for these workers and prisoners, they faced cruel and incessant treatment from the Japanese guards, and they had very little food so were badly malnourished.
+Also, when the monsoon season swept in, it brought with it all sorts of revolting tropical diseases that infected almost everyone.

 Riding the Thailand-Burma Railway

 “WOOOOOT,” the train’s horn startles me.
 It’s coming down the track and I have to squeeze into a small space to the side to allow it to go by.

 A Thai man leans out the window and waves.
 He knows why I’m there taking photos.

 As I am to find out a bit later on when I take a ride myself, there are plenty of foreign tourists who get on for a few stops to experience the Death Railway for themselves.

 It’s a bit ridiculous, though.
 Sitting in a carriage for 30 minutes and watching the lush green scenery go by has very little correlation to the real stories of this track.